This post may include affiliate links. Visit Our Principles page, for full disclosure.

 We encourage anyone who finds themselves struggling in this area to take the 30-day love challenge.
 We promise you; it will change your heart, your actions, and your love for others.
 When we choose to love in every circumstance, love will always prevail because love never fails.

-If you want to take on the challenge we included a FREE PRINTABLE below.
-It includes instructions and a daily countdown tracker to help you you keep track of your 30 days.
+If you want to take the challenge, head over to our FREE COMMUNITY LIBRARY to download the 30-Day Love Challenge today!
+This download includes instructions and a daily tracker to help you you keep track of your 30 days.

 ~André and Timberley Gray